White Company: Battles

 The company was also involved in a large number of skirmishes, sieges and attacks on towns.
 Less honourable was their participation in the Massacre at Cesena in 1377, when several thousand civilians were killed.

 Popular culture

 The White Company is the title of a novel by Sir Arthur Conan Doyle which is very loosely based on the historical company.
 Unlike the historical company, the main focus of the action is in Spain and the White Company led by Bertrand de Guesclin to Spain in 1366 was also an inspiration.
 The book was popular as an adventure novel, its well-chosen title raising the profile of the historical company among a lay readership.

 The Band of the Hawk, the mercenary company led by Griffith in the Japanese manga Berserk by Kentaro Miura, is based on John Hawkwood and the White Company.

-The White Company is the title of a novel in Griff Hosker's Sir John Hawkwood series, which romances the life of Sir John.
+The Black Company by Glen Cook is another series that takes inspiration from the White Company.

+White Company also appears as a playable mercenary company in Corvus Belli Infinity setting a miniature skirmish wargame.

+The White Company is an achievement in Europa Universalis IV when a player joins a war against a nation to which they are hiring out condottieri.